 And here are the cards you can replace them with:

-- Secrets – A second copy of Counterspell or Mirror Entity.
+- Secrets – A second copy of Counterspell, Mirror Entity or Splitting Image (if you’ve opened it).
 Well, you can’t really go wrong with putting the 4th Secret into the deck.
 I wouldn’t really go past that, because the deck hasn’t got enough Secret synergies for it to be worth.

 - Black Cat – Yes, in this deck, without the Odd synergy.
 It’s not optimal, but it gives you Spell Damage + it’s a 3-drop, and this deck suffers from the lack of 3-drops.
 Playing a Secret (without Kirin Tor) or Arcane Intellect is often a very weak Turn 3 play, and this way you could at least put a minion on the board.